rhysmoggs/ms4-morgan-and-co/README.md

 - 'Username' input with placeholder and validation applied.
 - 'Password' input with placeholder and validation applied.
 - 'Password (again)' input with placeholder and validation applied.
 - 'Sign Up' button.
 When clicked, the user is forwarded to the 'Verify Your E-mail Address' page.
-They must verifiy the link in their inbox to access their account.
+They must verify the link in their inbox to access their account.
 - 'Back to Sign In' button.
 When clicked, the user is taken to the Sign In page.

 ### - Verify Your E-mail Address

 <img src="docs/screenshots/verify-email.png">

 The 'Verify Your E-mail Address' page is where visitors are forwarded to after they Sing Up for the first time.
 Users must verify their email address before they are able to access their account.
-If they attempt to Sign In without verifying this, they will always be re-directed back to this page, with an Alert! toast informing them of the process.
+If they attempt to Sign In without verifying this, they will always be redirected back to this page, with an Alert! toast informing them of the process.
 The features include:
 - 'Verify Your E-mail Address' title on top of the page.
 - Text to inform user of the process.